 3. How Long Have You Been Cheating on Me?

 Infidelity is not a one size fits all process.
 It can matter if this was a one-time event that did not mean much and ended or if it was a continuous act that lasted for a long time despite knowing the potential damage.
 It helps the betrayed partner to understand the extent of the infidelity.
-If it was a one-time mistake, it may be easier for the couple to work on rebuilding trust.
-If it was a pattern of behavior, it may be more difficult to rebuild trust.
+If it was a one-time mistake, it may be easier for the couple to work on rebuilding trust than if it was a long-term pattern of behavior.

 4. Did You Have Feelings for the Other Person, or Was it Just Physical?